oliveiravictorp/ex_fizz_buzz/README.md

 # FizzBuzz

-Reads the list of numbers in a file and replaces multiples of 3 with Fizz, multiples of 5 with Buzz and multiples of 3 and 5 with FizzBuzz.
+Reads the list of numbers from a file and replace multiples of 3 with Fizz, multiples of 5 with Buzz and multiples of 3 and 5 with FizzBuzz.

+## Dependencies

+  * Erlang and Elixir

 ## Start

   * Start application with `iex -S mix`

-## Example
+## Examples

   * Read the file with `FizzBuzz.build("numbers.txt")`

-## Test
+## Tests

   * Run the tests with `mix test`

-## Reference
+## References

-  * Project developed in the course: https://www.udemy.com/course/elixir-e-phoenix-do-zero
+  * Project taken from the course: https://www.udemy.com/course/elixir-e-phoenix-do-zero
   * Official language website: https://elixir-lang.org